Softnet-Free/softnet-java/docs/service-platform-events/index.md

 ---
 layout: default_no_content
 title: 11.
-Platform events related to services
+Service-specific platform events
 nav_order: 11
 has_children: true
 ---

-## 11. Platform events related to services
+## 11. Service-specific platform events

 Softnet is a very dynamic network.
 The internal state and connectivity of the network endpoints can change all the time.
 The structure of the network itself is changed by network users.
 There is a set of events that the platform raises to notify endpoints of these changes.
-This chapter discusses platform events related to services.
+This chapter discusses service-specific platform events.

 ---
 #### TABLE OF CONTENTS